SanderRonde/home-automation/README.md

 ### Controllers

-#### Google Home/Assistant

-All devices are accessible through the Google Assistant API and can be connected to the Google Home app.
-This allows them to be controlled through voice or through the Home app.

 #### Telegram bot

 Everything is connected with a telegram bot that (semi-)intelligently performs the actions you tell it to.
 It consists of a lot of regex but works surprisingly well.

-#### Smart speaker integration

-Smart speakers can talk to the service using the web API through IFTTT.
-If a given sentence is said, IFTTT sends a webrequest to the server, which then performs the action.

 #### Web apps

 There are two web apps.
 One allows control of the keyval store for simple control of the lights and speakers from a phone.
 The second one allows for control of RGB lights through a color wheel.

-#### Touch screen

-There is a touch screen using a [nextion touch screen](https://nextion.tech/).
-It communicates through an arduino with the server.

 ## How it works